-We own producing and non-producing mineral,royalty,overriding royalty, net profits and leasehold interests.
+We own producing and nonproducing mineral, royalty, overriding royalty, net profits and leasehold interests.
 We refer to these interests as the Royalty Properties.
-We currently own Royalty Properties in 585 counties and parishes in 25 states.
+We currently own Royalty Properties in 573 counties and parishes in 25 states.

-Dorchester Minerals Operating LP, a Delaware limited partnership owned directly and indirectly by our general partner, holds the working interest properties previously owned by Dorchester Hugoton and a minor portion of mineral interest properties previously owned by Republic and Spinnaker.
+Dorchester Minerals Operating LP, a Delaware limited partnership owned directly and indirectly by our general partner, holds the working interest properties previously owned by Dorchester Hugoton and a minor portion of mineral, royalty and working interest properties previously owned by Republic and Spinnaker.
 We refer to Dorchester Minerals Operating LP as the "operating partnership."
-Our Partnership directly and indirectly holds a 96.97% net profits overriding royalty interest in these properties.
+We directly and indirectly own a 96.97% net profits overriding royalty interest in these properties.
 We refer to our net profits overriding royalty interest in these properties as the Net Profits Interests.
-After the close of each month, we receive a payment equaling 96.97% of the net proceeds actually received during that month from the properties subject to the Net Profits Interests.
+We receive monthly payments equaling 96.97% of the net profits actually realized by the operating partnership from these properties in the preceding month.

-In accordance with our partnership agreement we have the continuing right to create additional net profits interests by transferring properties to the operating partnership subject to the reservation of a Net Profits Interests identical to the Net Profits Interests created upon our formation.
-One such interest, called the 2003/2004 NPI, resulted from transferring various properties to the operating partnership subject to a Net Profits Interest.
-As of June 30, 2005 cumulative costs and expenses attributable to the 2003/2004 NPI exceeded cumulative revenues by \$966,000, an amount which we refer to as the 2003/2004 NPI deficit.
-The 2005 NPI deficit was \$47,000.
-OUR FINANCIAL STATEMENTS DO NOT REFLECT ACTIVITY ATTRIBUTABLE TO PROPERTIES SUBJECT TO NET PROFITS INTERESTS THAT ARE IN A DEFICIT STATUS.
-CONSEQUENTLY, REVENUES, EXPENSES, PRODUCTION SALES VOLUMES AND PRICES SET FORTH HEREIN DO NOT REFLECT AMOUNTS ATTRIBUTABLE TO THE 2003/2004 NPI OR THE 2005 NPI PROPERTIES; INFORMATION CONCERNING ACREAGE OWNED AND DRILLING ACTIVITY ATTRIBUTABLE TO THESE PROPERTIES IS INCLUDED.
+In accordance with our partnership agreement we have the continuing right to create additional net profits interests by transferring properties to the operating partnership subject to the reservation of a Net Profits Interest identical to the Net Profits Interests created upon our formation.
+One such interest, called the 2003/2004/2005 NPI, resulted from transferring various properties to the operating partnership subject to a Net Profits Interest.
+As of March 31, 2006 cumulative costs and expenses, which include an interest equivalent, totaled \$3,367,000 attributable to the 2003/2004/2005 NPI properties and exceeded cumulative revenues by \$422,000, an amount which we refer to as the 2003/2004/2005 NPI deficit.
+The Spinnaker NPI was in a temporary deficit status of \$10,000.
+The 2006 NPI had incurred no cash expenses through March 31, 2006.
+Our financial statements do not reflect activity attributable to properties subject to Net Profits Interests that are in a deficit status, except for temporary deficits.
+Consequently, revenues, expenses, production sales volumes and prices set forth herein do not reflect amounts attributable to the 2003/2004/2005 NPI or the 2006 NPI properties, however, information concerning acreage owned and drilling activity attributable to these properties is included herein.